dotnet/csharplang/proposals/extensions.md

 - If no extension indexer is found to be suitable for the element access in any enclosing scope, a compile-time error occurs.

-### Member lookup
+### Member lookup > Base types

-No change to the [member lookup rules](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#115-member-lookup), because the changes to the "base types" section means that an extension type inherits members from its base extensions and its extended type.
+TL;DR: Member lookup on an extension type includes members from its base extensions, its extended type and base types.

-### Base types

-TL;DR: An extension type inherits from its base extensions and its extended type.

 We modify the [base types rules](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#1252-base-types) as follows: